r-renato/ha-climacell-weather/info.md

 _To use this component you must obtain an API key.
 Visit the the <a href="https://www.climacell.co/weather-api" target="_blank">Climacell</a> site to known how to obtain one._

 ## **WARNING**
-Realtime and Forecast are two different services, so they consume 1 API call each one.
+Realtime, nowcast, hourly and daily are different services, so they consume 1 API call each one.

 ## Manual installation